 The Woman in White is a ghost with a sordid past.
 Many legends are told about this apparition, but the roots of her misery are often overlooked.
 Why is she always female?
 And what is the meaning behind the color she wears?

 Singkil is one of the most popular Filipino folk dances from the Mindanao province, who are predominantly Muslims.
 But the original story behind this heart-racing dance is not entirely Islamic.

 When we hear a baby cry, our first instinct is to find it and help the poor thing.
 But what if that baby turned out to be an evil monster in disguise, with a face only a mother could love?

 There's been a series of incidents that terrorized several citizens in the Philippines, leading them to secure their doors even more and fearing for their lives in every setting of the sun.
 But is there some truth to it and why?

 The Diwata is a mythical figure in Filipino folklore that often gets portrayed as Tolkien-esque elves.
 But were they always the beautiful enchanting women we know them to be?

 The Filipino occult fetishes are called Agimat, a unique mixture of Animism, Christian Catholicism, Hindu-Buddhism, and Islamic influences.
 We owe these items of power in the fight for our liberation and independence.

 Spaniards brought the Holy Child image to the Philippines as a tool to convert the natives to Catholicism.
 Despite its colonial roots, it has gained such intense popular piety from Filipino Catholics up to the present day.
 But why?

-Long before Christianity was brought to the Philippines by colonizers, the natives have their own polytheistic beliefs officiated by the Babaylan.
-But overtime, they went from healers to hell-sent.
+Before Christianity arrived in the Philippines, the natives had their own polytheistic beliefs officiated by the Babaylan.
+But over time, they went from healers to hell-sent.